 You don’t need to wait until you encounter a patient in respiratory distress to adopt those two treatments.
 Shift your mindset today so you are ready to be a caregiver the next time you encounter an “I can’t breathe” patient who is surrounded by uncaring skeptics.

 I grieve the premature death of Peyton Morse and can only imagine the loss his parents, family and friends are feeling.
 I think it is unreasonable and unfair to expect a hypoxic firefighter-in-training to call for a mayday when his life was on the line.
-It saddens me to think that if his instructors had heard “Mayday!
-Firefighter in distress” instead of “I can’t breathe,” they might have urgently come to his rescue and Morse might be alive today serving his community as a firefighter.
+It saddens me to think that if he had said “Mayday!
+Firefighter in distress” instead of “I can’t breathe,” the response might have been different and Morse might be alive today serving his community as a firefighter.